-The Duke of York Inspiring Digital Enterprise Award (also known as iDEA) is a FREE online tool that you can use to develop your digital, enterprise and employability skills.
+The Inspiring Digital Enterprise Award (also known as iDEA) is a FREE online tool that you can use to develop your digital, enterprise and employability skills.

 Completing a series of online challenges enables users to win career-enhancing badges, unlock new opportunities and ultimately gain industry-recognised awards.
 It’s ideal for anyone who wants to develop their skills.

 iDEA awards start at bronze (beginner) level, followed by silver (intermediate) and gold (advanced).
-The gold award will be launched in 2019.
+The gold award will be launched soon.

 The Bronze Inspiring Digital Enterprise Award was launched in 2017 and is already being used across every continent around the world in 100 different countries.